 Penalty: a fine of $5 000.

-[Regulation 18D inserted in Gazette 5 Dec 2013 p.
+[Regulation 18D inserted: Gazette 5 Dec 2013 p.
 5695.]

 18E.
 Amendment or revocation of approval

 (1) The Minister may, if the Minister considers that any approval under regulation 18B(1) should be amended or revoked, request the CEO to inquire into and report on the proposed amendment or revocation and for that purpose regulation 18A(3) to (5) applies as if the proposed amendment or revocation were an application referred to the CEO under regulation 17(3).